Learning Goals

 Part of system development is also the coordination of a team of developers and the management of resources.
 You will therefore learn about development processes and directly experience the dynamics in a team.

-This means there are three layers of things to learn in this course: Technologies, how to specify them, and how to organize a development project and team.
+This means there are three layers of things to learn in this course: Technologies, how to specify them, and how to organize development projects and teams.
 Maybe we could have a separate course on each of them — there would be more than enough to learn for any of these.
-But in this course, it is especially the combination of these three layers.
-If you are working as an engineer in any realistic project, elements from all of these three layers matter, are interconnected with each other and lead to a complex problem.
-Just being good ad one of these levels is not sufficient.
+But in this course, it is particularly the combination of these three layers.
+If you are working as an engineer in any realistic project, elements from all of these three layers matter.
+They are interconnected with each other, which can make the work quite complex.
+Therefore, it is not sufficient to be good at just one of these layers.

 Knowledge